Register for Classes

 - Students planning to register for 21 or more credits must have a 3.0 GPA and support from their dean and advisor.
 Submit the approved petition form to the Registrar's Office.

-- March 1, 2021: Candidates for Summer 2020 graduation may register for undergraduate summer classes
+- March 1, 2021: Candidates for Summer 2021 graduation may register early for summer classes

 - March 29, 2021: Graduate students and seniors (90+ credits)